ICE out of San Francisco courts! : Indybay

 Serious violence against protestors has occurred, but most days thus far have passed without incident.

-Everyone is welcome and every one is vital, even if you can only participate for the better part of an hour.
+Everyone is welcome and every one is vital, even if you can only participate for a small while.

 Get Involved